junlin77/CDNApi/README.md

 - **POST /api/users**

 This endpoint creates a new user.
-The user object should include required fields like username, email, and password.
+The user object should include required fields like username, email, phone number, skillsets, and hobby.

 - **Request Body:**